Measures against the corona virus

 Public and private events

-Public events in enclosed spaces may only be held with no more than 20 persons until the end of March 7, 2021.
+Public events in enclosed spaces may only be held with no more than 20 persons until the end of May 9, 2021.
+If more than five people meet, all participants must be able to present a negative Corona test.

 Outdoor public events may take place with a maximum of 50 persons.